rlankhorst/zip-recipes/README.md

 **This plugin continues the work of *ZipList Recipe Plugin* and is 100% compatible with it.**

 Make your recipes SEO-friendly and more likely to appear in [Google's Recipe View](http://googleblog.blogspot.com/2011/02/slice-and-dice-your-recipe-search.html) search.
-No need to hand-code your recipes into a sophisticated recipe structure when the Zip Recipes Plugin will do all the heavy lifting for you, enhancing the findability of your recipe website.
+No need to hand-code your recipes into a sophisticated recipe structure when the Zip Recipes plugin will do all the heavy lifting for you, enhancing the findability of your recipe website.

-If you're familiar with ZipList Recipe Plugin, built by ZipList, you'll quickly note that Zip Recipe Plugin is an extension of this plugin and it is 100% compatible with it.
-The Zip Recipes Plugin is very easy use, however, we also provide enhanced [step-by-step instructions](http://www.ziprecipes.net/wp-content/uploads/2014/12/plugin-instructions-4.0.0.9.pdf).
+If you're familiar with ZipList Recipe plugin, built by ZipList, you'll quickly note that Zip Recipe plugin is an extension of this plugin and it is 100% compatible with it.
+The Zip Recipes plugin is very easy use, however, we also provide enhanced [step-by-step instructions](http://www.ziprecipes.net/wp-content/uploads/2014/12/plugin-instructions-4.0.0.9.pdf).

-Among the new features added by Zip Recipe Plugin are:
+Among the new features added by Zip Recipe plugin are:

 **Works with WordPress 4.0:** Updated for full compatibility with WordPress 4.0.